E2 European long distance path

-The E2 European long distance path or E2 path is a 4850 km (3010-mile) series of long-distance footpaths that is intended to run from Galway in Ireland to France's Mediterranean coast and currently runs through Scotland, England, Belgium, Luxembourg and France, with an alternative midsection equally designated via the Netherlands and east coast of England.
+The E2 European long distance path or E2 path is a 4850 km (3010-mile) series of long-distance footpaths that is intended to run from Galway in Ireland to France's Mediterranean coast and currently runs through Scotland, England, Belgium, Luxembourg and France, with an alternative mid-section equally designated via the Netherlands and east coast of England and (since 2025) an alternative starting point at John o'Groats in Scotland.
 It is one of the network of European long-distance paths.

 The paths are aimed at walkers; alternative routes exist in some parts for horse riders and cyclists.

 Route

 The route has two alternative midsections, reuniting in north-east England and northern Belgium: the first devised route includes Oxford, Reading, Bruges and Antwerp and does not include the southern part of the Dutch coast.
 The corollary midsection, listed as the alternative route, includes Hull, Lincoln, Cambridge and Bergen op Zoom.

 In Belgium the route starts from Ostend on the GR5A (Grote Route 5A) via Bruges and Antwerp.
+For the convenience of ferries there is an alternative starting point at Calais, France.
 After a few kilometres in the mid-northern municipality (district) of Zoersel in Belgium it joins the GR 5 (Grande Randonnée 5), which continues to Luxembourg at Ouren.
 In Luxembourg the E2 follows a series of paths to Schengen after which it joins the GR5 in France.
 At La Cure a short section in Switzerland begins, where the route is signposted to Nyon, or La Cure if heading north.
 From Nyon ferries cross Lake Geneva to St Gingolph where the GR5 forms the remainder of the route through the French Alps to finish at Nice.

 The highest point of the route is at Col de l'Iseran at 2770 m.